MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 :::image type="content" source="../media/copilot/identity-device-access-policies-common.svg" alt-text="Diagram of Zero Trust identity and device access policies showing the Starting Point, Enterprise, and Specialized Security protection levels." lightbox="../media/copilot/identity-device-access-policies-common.svg":::

-In the illustration, the recommended policies for Microsoft Entra Conditional Access, Intune device compliance, and Intune app protection are illustrated for each of the three levels:
+In the diagram, the recommended policies for Microsoft Entra Conditional Access, Intune device compliance, and Intune app protection are illustrated for each of the three levels:

 - **Starting point**, which doesn't require device management.
 - **Enterprise** is recommended for Zero Trust and as a minimum for access to Copilot for Security and your third-party security products and related data.
 - **Specialized security** is recommended for access to Copilot for Security and your third-party security products and related data.

-Each of these policies is described in greater detail in [Common Zero Trust identity and device access policies](/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-common).
+Each of these policies is described in greater detail in [Common Zero Trust identity and device access policies for Microsoft 365 organizations](/microsoft-365/security/office-365-security/zero-trust-identity-device-access-policies-common).

 ### Configure a separate set of policies for privileged users

-When configuring these policies for your admins and SecOps staff, create a separate set of policies for these privileged users.
+When configuring these policies for your admin and SecOps staff, create a separate set of policies for these privileged users.
 For example, don’t add your admins to the same set of policies that govern access of unprivileged users to apps such as Microsoft 365 and Salesforce.
 Use a dedicated set of policies with protections that are appropriate for privileged accounts.

 ### Include security tools in the scope of Conditional Access policies

 For now, there's not an easy way to configure Conditional Access for Copilot for Security.
-However, because on-behalf-of authentication is used to access data within security tools, be sure you have configured Conditional Access for these, including Microsoft Entra ID, Microsoft Intune, etc.
+However, because on-behalf-of authentication is used to access data within security tools, be sure you have configured Conditional Access for these, including Microsoft Entra ID, Microsoft Intune, and other tools.

 ## Step 2.
-Apply the principle of least privilege to admin accounts
+Apply least privilege to admin and SecOps user accounts

 This step includes configuring the appropriate roles within Copilot for Security.
-It also includes reviewing your admin and SecOps accounts to ensure these are assigned the least privileged account for the work they're intended to do.
+It also includes reviewing your admin and SecOps user accounts to ensure they are assigned the least amount of privileges for the work they're intended to do.

 ### Assign user accounts to Copilot for Security roles